LT-Intro-To-AI-SY2425/a6-creating-predictive-models-aloezaP4/part4-classification/a6_part4_writeup.md

 0.81 with the StandardScaler.
 I would say it is accurate enough for the given case as the number is close to 1.0.

 3. Looking at the predicted and actual results, how did the model do?
 Was there a pattern to the inputs that the model was incorrect about?
 Looking at the predicted vs actual, they seem to be correct most of the time.
+A pattern I see with the incorrect ones is that the third value is around -1.0202...

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.

+The model guessed that she would not buy the suv.